heri/studiozenkai/content/post/balancing-developer-happinness-and-customer-success.md

 For example, at a B2B SaaS company, we prioritized fixing an analytics issue for Dell, which accounted for one-third of all users.
 Ignoring Dell would have tanked our WCH—and possibly the business.

-This example with Dell is extreme and companies generally have a more balanced distribution, but this demonstrates why a weighted metric makes sense.
+This example with Dell is extreme and companies generally have a more balanced distribution, but it demonstrates why focusing on a single customer can make sense.

 It is critical that the head of engineering is engaged and identifies features critical to high-value customers.
-If there is a new feature planned, ask what is the feedback from the company's most important customers, and how it relates to their point.
-Is it possible to invest in bug and performance fixes that improves the life of your most engaged customers instead?
+If there is a new feature, ask what is the feedback from the company's most important customers, and how it relates to their pain point.
+What about bug and performance fixes that improves the life of the most engaged customers?

 **Customer/Developer Delivery Index (CDDI)**